 So far we have heard about very specific aspects of intercultural communication in business; be aware of the local culture, what do you understand by the word contract and how can you express disagreement politely.
 Our next segment, , will bring this all together.
 Peter Franklin, the final speaker in the Besig webinar, presented results of extensive research into what he calls intercultural interactive competence.
 He then pulled it all together into an idea called mindfulness…

 One of the great joys of this webinar was the constant reference to real life, real people and real situations so in our next segment, absolutely short term, we’ll hear why the usuall advice to nurture long term relationships in order to build trust in business may not work.

 And talking of real world problems, I’m going to end the extracts from this webinar with a lovely case study; an incident related by one of Sabrina Gerland’s course participants.
 I think we have to call this segment absolutely German!

 So my thanks to Carl Dowse, the organiser of this wonderful and free webinar, for allowing me to bring you some extracts today.Did you like this taste of an online conference?
 Do you know of any other relevant upcoming online meetings?
 Do you have an idea for a show or a segment of a show.
 Do get in touch if you’ve got something to say about the podcast.
 And don’t forget that if you catch the show online it is now very easy to do so on your iphone or ipod.

-Our next show will be coming to you from Anne Fox in Denmark on 07.
-January 2011
+The next show will be coming to you on 1 October from Dr. Laurent Borgmann in Germany.

 Editor: Dino Nogarole